 - BD (Becton, Dickinson and Co.)

-A single vintage BD thermometer with protective case recently brought $29.99 on eBay.
+I’ve seen a single vintage BD thermometer with protective case bring $29.99 on eBay.

 6. Antique canning jars

 A few generations ago, canning vegetables, fruits and meat was part of daily life.
 Glass canning jars made by Kerr, Ball, Mason and Putnam were practical items that helped families safely preserve food.